Krz-Aramis/Rango/README.md

 1. Leverage Python virtual environment (virtualenv).
 2. Improve confidence in working with Web Applications.

+## I am bad at CSS

+I have spent of lot of time... in fact too much time today, trying to fix this or that in Rango.
+A lot of time, it was because some elements are not displayed the way I want them to be.
+The most enraging things are when a good example is found online, but even copy and pasting does not give the expected results.
+I am especially worried when some designers have solved the "CSS problem" using Javascript.
+Still, there are tons of elements within Rango that could use the "eye" of a designer.
+This is not me.
+I should continue to focus on providing the functionality.
+After all, this is what a Django application does.
+The layout and playing or learning about CSS can come at a later point.
+Actually, it might be better as applying CSS skills will have a material impact on something I have already built.

 ## HTML-Boilerplate envy

 Today, I have wasted a lot of time looking into the [HTML5 Boilerplate project](https://github.com/h5bp/html5-boilerplate).
 Indeed, there should be little need for me to handcraft all of the required CSS code for this learning application.
 Likewise, I would like to learn how to leverage such a framework.
 I write these lines to acknowledge that I wanted to chew too much too soon.
 Now is not the time to refactor the code to include this framework.